-Impact Case Study: Tanya Blake on Purple Moon Drama’s Essentially Black
+Video Impact Case Study: Tanya Blake on Purple Moon Drama’s Essentially Black

-In 2022, we supported Purple Moon Drama’s Essentially Black project through our Connecting People and Places Fund’s Collaborative Commissions 2022, co-funded by the City of London Corporation.
+Originally supported through our Connecting People and Places Fund: Collaborative Commissions 2022, co-funded by the City of London Corporation, this work shows what happens when creativity meets real lived experience: young people engage, reflect, and speak up.

-Purple Moon Drama CIC is a youth arts organisation with a special focus on creating access into the creative industry for young people from traditionally marginalised backgrounds
+Purple Moon Drama CIC is a youth arts organisation with a special focus on creating access into the creative industry for young people from traditionally marginalised backgrounds.

 Photo & video: Chris Baker